 This is high-protein, low-carb diets are proven effective for weight loss and suitable for those considered overweight or obese.

 “Effective weight loss diets generally contain 1,200 to 1,600 calories per day.
-35 percent of that yields 105 to 140 grams of protein per day, says Erin Coleman a register and licensed dietitian.”
+35 percent of that yields 105 to 140 grams of protein per day, says Erin Coleman a registered and licensed dietitian.”

-Those who are recovering from injuries may also need to increased their protein intake (8).
+Those who are recovering from injuries may also need to increase their protein intake (8).

 Are You Eating Enough Protein?